jon-appleby/customer_revenue_analytics/README.md

 ## Problem

-A marketplace's transactional history was spread across nine unrelated CSV extracts with no shared definition of revenue, no consistent customer identifier, and no documented treatment of canceled orders.
+A marketplace's transactional history was spread across nine CSV extracts with no shared definition of revenue, no consistent customer identifier, and no documented treatment of canceled orders.
 Leadership couldn't get a straight answer to basic questions (total revenue, who the valuable customers are, whether delivery performance